Welcome to the home of the Motul Honda Cup

 "If Honda does not race, there is no Honda" – Soichiro Honda

 Hondas are at home on the racetrack with their sophisticated suspension and high tech motors that are delivered from the factory.

 Performance and reliability is the true essence of the "Powered by Honda" legend and that is what wins races!
 Many people search for a place to race Hondas in a unified field and Honda Cup continues to provide this opportunity.

 The Honda Cup Directors recognised the growing demand and in 2007 established the Honda Cup Race Series to provide a venue for the legions of Honda fans around the country.
 Some cars are modified, others less so, but the format provides great racing, strong camaraderie and a wider community that is perfect for developing a car and your driving skills.

-Now in its sixth season the Motul-backed Series is acknowledged as the premier Import race Series in New Zealand and continues to attract strong grids and provide competitive and enjoyable racing for both new and experienced Honda enthusiasts.
+Now in its tenth season the Motul-backed Series is acknowledged as the premier Import race Series in New Zealand and continues to attract strong grids and provide competitive and enjoyable racing for both new and experienced Honda enthusiasts.